Demographics of Tiruchirappalli: Languages

-The majority of the population of Tiruchirappalli follow Hinduism.
-There is a considerable population that follow Islam and Christianity.
-Sikhs and Jains also form a small amount of the total population.
-Tamil, the official language of the state is the most commonly used language, followed by Telugu, Saurashtra and Kannada Unlike other regions of Tamil Nadu, the people of Tiruchirappalli follow the standard dialect of Tamil, the Central Tamil dialect.
+Tamil, the official language of the state is the most commonly used language, followed by Urdu, Telugu, Saurashtra and Kannada Unlike other regions of Tamil Nadu, the people of Tiruchirappalli follow the standard dialect of Tamil, the Central Tamil dialect.
 Saurashtra is the mother tongue of the Saurashtrians who migrated from southern Gujarat to South India in 14th century AD.
 There is also a substantial population of Sri Lankan Tamil migrants, most of whom are housed in refugee camps on the outskirts of the city.
-Roman Catholics in Tiruchirappalli are affiliated to the Roman Catholic Diocese of Tiruchirapalli while Protestants are affiliated to the Trichy–Tanjore Diocese of the Church of South India.
-As a separate division of the Southern Railway is headquartered at Tiruchirappalli city, there is a considerably strong Anglo-Indian population in the city.